-Upon written request from an employee or official, the Commission may render advisory opinions as to the application or interpretation of the Providence Code of Ethics to the requesting employee or official, given a particular set of facts or circumstances.
+Upon written requests from Providence employees or officials, the Commission shall render advisory opinions as to the application or interpretation of the Providence Code of Ethics to the requesting employee or official, given a particular set of facts or circumstances.
 Section 17-33(i)(2)(a).
+Commission Regulation 2016-1 establishes a process for the requesting and rendering of advisory opinions.